hatonthecat/Sparkfun-Artemis-Nano-File-Server/Project Log.md

 11:50AM - Added Glossary
 -------------------------

-I have added a Glossary of Iot Terms, which will be handy for my future IoT software: https://github.com/hatonthecat/Sparkfun-Artemis-Nano-File-Server/blob/main/IoT%20Glossary%20%26%20Exegesis.md
+I have added a Glossary of IoT Terms, which will be handy for my future IoT software: https://github.com/hatonthecat/Sparkfun-Artemis-Nano-File-Server/blob/main/IoT%20Glossary%20%26%20Exegesis.md